emagiz/emdocs/howto/upgrade-eMagizMendixConnector.md

   <img src="resources/emc-language-operations-2.png">
 </p>

+  - **Layout errors that can be solved with the eMagiz cleanup tool**

 Another example is the layouts.
 These can be solved by choosing the layouts that are used within your project.

-##  6. eMagiz cleanup tool

 <p align="center">
   <img src="resources/emc-display-project-directory.png">